From 1956 to 1963 I attended Northampton School for Boys, on the Billing road out at the eastern side of Northampton.

 Frank Sykes died May 12th 2017 at age 89.
 There is a good obituary here.
 RIP.]

 Like most good boys' schools at the time, we had a cadet force.
 It was voluntary, but I participated from Fall 1957 on.
-After a couple of years in the army cadets, I switched to the sea cadets, which I thought would be more exciting.
-The sole relic of my cadet career is a Certificate of Seamanship.
+I have written up my CCF career here.

 The school is still in business, and has a website here.
 I note with mild interest from that website that the school keeps up the house system, which it originally copied from the great old boarding schools, where your house was actually the house you lived in.
 I can't recall the house system ever having much significance in my school life, aside from an occasional inter-house athletic competition, but I may as well note for the record that I was in Chipsey House.